turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/hashes.markdown

 * what is `h.values`
 * how can I access the element `"15 pounds"`

-### Independent Exercise

-Make the following simple hashes in IRB

-1. Create a hash containing the names and hometowns of the 3 people sitting closest to you (use names as the keys and towns as the values)
-2. For the person to your left and the person to your right, create a separate hash mapping their name to their hometown.
-Then, put those two hashes into a third hash where the keys are "left" and "right" and the values are the corresponding hash representing that person's name and hometown.
-How do you access the hometown of the person to your right?

-### Deeper Practice
+### Practicing with Hashes and Nesting

-Now that we've worked through the basics, start on [Challenge 2 from the Collections Challenges](https://github.com/turingschool/challenges/blob/master/collections.markdown#2-state-capitals)
+Now that we've worked through the basics, complete [Challenge 2 from the Collections Challenges](https://github.com/turingschool/challenges/blob/master/collections.markdown#2-state-capitals)

-## Practicing with Arrays and Hashes
+### From the Top

-Read through the [Hashes section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes) to pickup a bit more.
+Now you've got a decent understanding of hashes.
+Let's go at it from the beginning and try to fill a few of the gaps: work through the [Hashes section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes) to pickup a bit more.

-Unfortunately that's the end of Arts & Crafts time, boohoo.
-Fire up that `irb` and run the through the same sequences of steps for both an Array and a Hash to see if your mental model matches up with the real results in code.

-*Bonus mind bending*: What if you store an array inside an array?
-A hash inside an array?
-An array as the data in a hash?
-Some unholy mishmash of all these things?